 You’d think I’d have learned something from my 1982 ride on the XT5.
 Well I did: despite it all I liked the Sahara.
 When it was good it was epic and other worldly, and if you come from one of the less edgy suburbs of South London, the Sahara made quite an impact – nature stripped back to the raw bones of sand and rock.
 And though it all lay a frail ribbon of road called they called the trans-Sahara Highway.

 By 1984 I’d settled for an easy way of despatching for a living: working long but steady hours for a typesetter collecting copy and delivering artwork on the short run between Holborn and the West End.
 There was no need to run an IT250 or a 900SS should you get sent to the other side of the country on a wet Friday evening.
 For this job a dreary commuter bike was all that was needed.
-And none came drearier than Honda’s CD200 Benly twin (above right), a single-carbed commuter bike ridden by stoical Benlymen who valued mind-numbing reliability above mind expanding activities.
+And none came drearier than Honda’s CD200 Benly twin (left), a single-carbed commuter bike ridden by stoical Benlymen who valued mind-numbing reliability above mind expanding activities.